 If the wind was blowing from the wrong direction they would wait days or weeks for a change.
 Modern Bermudan rigs changed all that, and sailboats now sail in most directions with the exception of about [ 40 degrees ] either side of the wind.

 The ability to sail towards the wind is achieved by the airfoil effect of modern sails.
 Sail design theory relies on a simple principle to enable sails to operate.
 Viewed in cross-section, the top surface of the sail's wing-like structure is convex and therefore longer from front to rear than the flat bottom surface.

 Wind flowing over the sails comprises a moving mass of air particles that separate when hitting the front or leading edge of the sail.
-The airflow moving across the convex (leeward) surface travels further than that moving across the concave (windward) side and therefore increases its speed.
+An airfoil works with the airflow moving across the convex (leeward) surface travels further than that moving across the concave (windward) side and therefore increases its speed.
 Airflow moving faster causes its pressure to drop therefore the pressure on the convex (leeward) side of a wing is lower than the pressure on the concave side (windward).

 The differential in pressure [ sucks the sail ] to leeward creating a force at right angles at all points on the sail’s surface with the sum of these forces driving the sailboat forwards overcoming the resistance of the water.
 This lift force is increased by the pressure of the wind on the windward side of the sail.